TheCarsonWest/TheCarsonWest.github.io/test/content/Scalars and Vectors in One Dimension.md

 *    $ 2\vec{v} = +10 \text{ m/s} $
 *    $ -3\vec{v} = -15 \text{ m/s} $

-This foundational understanding of scalars and vectors is essential for analyzing [[Representing Motion]] and other topics in physics, including [[Vectors and Motion in Two Dimensions]].
+This foundational understanding of scalars and vectors is essential for analyzing Representing Motion and other topics in physics, including Vectors and Motion in Two Dimensions.